- A semiconductor shortage in EV materials means it’s slower to boost production

 The first setback for semiconductor production came as the COVID-19 pandemic disrupted industries across the world.
 Factory and port closures, labour shortages, and supply chain interruptions have all had massive impacts.

 The fact that there’s a limited number of companies capable of using semiconductors to create microchips has caused issues as well.
-Over 80% of all microchip manufacturing is controlled by Samsung and the Taiwan Semiconductor Manufacturing Company.
+More than 80% of all microchip manufacturing is controlled by Samsung and the Taiwan Semiconductor Manufacturing Company.

 It also doesn’t help that the demand for electric vehicles is going up at a much faster rate that they can be built.